 “Every charity is a non-profit, but not every non-profit is a charity.”
 This axiom describes the source of much confusion between “non-profits” and “charities”.

 Charities are formed to conduct activities for the sole benefit of the sick, economically disadvantaged, under-resourced, and under-educated members of society.
-Governments, including the United States federal government, view charitable activities as worthy not only of exemption from paying income taxes on surplus, but of allowing contributors to deduct the amount of contributions made to the charitable organization.
+Governments, including the United States federal government, view charitable activities as worthy not only of exemption from paying income taxes on surplus, but also allowing contributors to deduct the amount of contributions made to the charitable organization.

 Contact The Law Office of John C. Grundy

-The land of non-profit and charitable organizations is a legal minefield requiring competent and experienced legal counsel, like Attorney Grundy.
+The land of non-profit and charitable organizations is a legal minefield requiring competent and experienced legal counsel, like Attorney John Grundy.
 Call today to schedule an appointment to discuss your organization or idea.